 Salt and white pepper to taste

-To make the Chicken, add the oil to a pot and sauté the coriander seeds for 20 seconds till they begin to change color.
-Add the garlic ginger and chilies and continue to sauté till cooked through and the ginger begins to turn color.
+To make the Chicken, add the oil to a pot and sauté the coriander seeds for 20 seconds till they begin to change colour.
+Add the garlic ginger and chillies and continue to sauté till cooked through and the ginger begins to turn colour.

 To serve, ladle the meat into the lettuce cups.
 Serve alongside with the other sides and let the guests choose how they want to enjoy the wraps.